ship-nix/docs/src/index.md

   order: 1
 ---

-**Shipnix** is a web UI for **NixOS** servers.
+**Shipnix** is a web UI for hosting **NixOS** servers on DigitalOcean.

-It simplifies provisioning, self-managing and deploying NixOS servers.

-You can use Shipnix to create a server with good defaults and host it on DigitalOcean.
+Shipnix is built for self-hosting with NixOS. giving you immutable, deterministic configurations versioned by git.

+We believe NixOS is just as god an abstraction, if not better, than most managed platforms, and with less platform risk.

+Our focus is to deliver a NixOS experience that is as vanilla as possible, and build _around_ NixOS, not make a UI that replaces already declarative code.

 ## Official NixOS documentation